MicrosoftDocs/security/zero-trust/secure-iaas-apps.md

 [Defender for DevOps](/azure/defender-for-cloud/defender-for-devops-introduction), a service available in Defender for Cloud, enables security teams to manage DevOps security across multi-pipeline environments.
 Defender for DevOps uses a central console to empower security teams with the ability to protect applications and resources from code to cloud across multi-pipeline environments, such as GitHub and Azure DevOps.

 Defender for DevOps exposes security findings as annotations in Pull Requests (PR).
 Security operators can enable PR annotations in Microsoft Defender for Cloud.
-Any exposed issues can then be remedied by developers.
+Exposed issues can be remedied by developers.
 This process can prevent and fix potential security vulnerabilities and misconfigurations before they enter the production stage.
 You can configure PR annotations in Azure DevOps.
 You can get PR annotations in GitHub if you're a GitHub Advanced Security customer.

 For more information, see: